g0v-it/data-budget/sdaas/README.md

 A simple file (build.sdaas) defines the whole KEES workflow.

+Normally the knowledge base lives in the **teaching window** ready to answer questions.

 ## Quickstart

-To create a knowledge base containing data about italian governmet budget you require docker:
+To create a knowledge base containing data about Italian government budget:

 ```
 cd ..
 docker-compose up -d sdaas
-docker exec databudget_sdaas_1 sdaas -f build.sdaas --reboot
+docker exec data-budget_sdaas_1 sdaas -f build.sdaas --reboot
 ```

-Navigate the knowledge base pointing a browser to http://localhost:9999/sdaas/#explore and typing the URI `urn:sddas:config:kb` :
+Navigate the knowledge base pointing a browser to http://localhost:9999/sdaas/#explore and typing the URI `urn:sdaas:config:kb` :

 See some examples in g0v-it/queries directory.